threefoldtecharchive/rivine/research/eosio/eosio.md

 ### Verification

-, verifying a smart contract can not be done without the source code being published and having a reproducible build( while needing the constructor arguments) and it is still hard to read the code and find flaws.
+Verifying a smart contract can not be done without the source code being published and having a reproducible build( while needing the constructor arguments) and it is still hard to read the code and find flaws.

 Smart contracts can simply be upgraded by the publisher.

+## Scalability

+Eos procceses transactions by using 21 block propagators, which speeds up the process significantly.
+If one blockchain is not enough, other chains can be created to increase the number of transactions per second.

 ## Private chains